minarashidi/transfer-service/README.md

 #### Tracing

-TODO: Use micrometer-tracing, since Sleuth is not used in spring anymore https://docs.spring.io/spring-boot/docs/current/reference/html/actuator.html#actuator.micrometer-tracing
+I used micrometer-tracing and zipkin as trace collector (Sleuth is not used in spring boot anymore) https://docs.spring.io/spring-boot/docs/current/reference/html/actuator.html#actuator.micrometer-tracing

+#### Logs
+For logging, using Logback and configuring it for different log formats based on the logback_appenders property to use
+- LogstashEncoder for JSON formatting
+- Custom pattern for non-JSON formatting

 ### Concepts / Improvement points